 Alexander Turra, Oceanographic Institute - University of São Paulo, Brazil

 Session 2: Sustainable management of marine and coastal socio-ecosystems

-Silva Osvaldina, President of National Institute for Fisheries Research and Development, Cape Verde
+Silva Osvaldina, President, National Institute for Fisheries Research and Development, Cape Verde

-Patricia Muñoz, Director of the Center for Research and Advanced Studies of the National Polytechnic Institute and President of the Climate Change Council, Mexico
+Patricia Muñoz, Director of the Center for Research and Advanced Studies, National Polytechnic Institute, and President of the Climate Change Council, Mexico

 Wrap up and follow up: Denis Bailly, OCEAN University Initiative coordinator, UBO

 Organized by Fisheries and Oceans Canada (DFO) and the Permanent Delegation of Canada to UNESCO